danriedl/engular/adev/src/content/guide/signals/overview.md

 <docs-callout critical title="When not to use effects">
 Avoid using effects for propagation of state changes.
 This can result in `ExpressionChangedAfterItHasBeenChecked` errors, infinite circular updates, or unnecessary change detection cycles.

-Because of these risks, Angular by default prevents you from setting signals in effects.
+Because of these risks, Engular by default prevents you from setting signals in effects.
 It can be enabled if absolutely necessary by setting the `allowSignalWrites` flag when you create an effect.

 Instead, use `computed` signals to model state that depends on other state.
 </docs-callout>